vippsas/vipps-login-api/vipps-login-api.md

      HTTP/1.1 302 Found
      Location: https://client.example.com/callback?error=access_denied&error_description=user%20cancelled%20the%20login?state={state}

-## Vipps callback servers
-The callbacks from Vipps are made from the following servers:

-**Production environment:**\
-callback-1.vipps.no\
-callback-2.vipps.no\
-callback-3.vipps.no\
-callback-4.vipps.no

-**Test environment:**\
-callback-mt-1.vipps.no\
-callback-mt-2.vipps.no\
-callback-mt-3.vipps.no\
-callback-mt-4.vipps.no

-**Note:** Vipps may change the IP addresses that we make callbacks from.
-To ensure that you are whitelisting the corrects IP addresses please use these hostnames.

 # Questions?
 We're always happy to help with code or other questions you might have!